Revelation 4-5. A throne is seen in heaven, the centre of all power in the universe. The question is: who is to exercise

 Although the Lord God is worthy, some other person must come forward to open the scroll: otherwise, whatever is written in it will not come to pass.
 But no one anywhere is qualified, not even in heaven or among the dead.
 Except one.
-He is not named, but the title suggests he fulfils Jacob’s enigmatic prophecy that lion-like Judah would one day command the obedience of the peoples (Gen 49:10).
-Isaiah foresaw a time when a man of perfect righteousness, filled with the Spirit of God, would rule the earth, and he would be not only a shoot from the stem of Jesse and a scion from his roots (Isa 11:1), ‘the root of Jesse’ itself (11:10).
+He is not named, but the title suggests he fulfils Jacob’s enigmatic prophecy that someone from lion-like Judah would one day command the obedience of the peoples (Gen 49:10).
+Much later Isaiah foresaw a time when a man of perfect righteousness, filled with the Spirit of God, would rule the earth, and he would be not only a shoot from the stem of Jesse and a scion from his roots (Isa 11:1), ‘the root of Jesse’ itself (11:10).
 Jesse was David’s father, from the tribe of Judah.
 Jesus, born of Mary, was descended from him, and by his own testimony was in existence before Abraham (John 8:58).

 The idea of conquering has particular resonance after the letters to the churches.
-In total the word occurs eight times before this chapter and eight times after it, and Christ himself is associated with the verb ‘conquer’ three times in Revelation (3:21, 5:5, 17:14).
+In total the word occurs eight times before this chapter and eight times after it, and Christ himself is associated with the verb three times (3:21, 5:5, 17:14).
 This is the first of Revelation’s three central statements: his having conquered entitles him to open the scroll (or book, biblion).